 Grieves placed a hand on his shoulder.
 “Jesus Christ Almighty, Sam!
 What the hell is that?”
 She craned her neck forward.
 “How can that be –”

 Morgan leaned closer to the monstrosity, trying to make sense of its misshapen proportions.
 “How can it be what?”

 When she continued gaping, he turned his attention back to the thing.
 It stared up at them, its head jerking with involuntary spasms.
 It seemed to be pleading with its bloodshot eyes, which bulged from hollowed-out sockets in its bulbous skull.
 It had no hair, no ears, no eyelids, and its nose was a sunken, cancerous scab.

-Morgan blew the disgust from his head.
-They had a job to do and he couldn’t let questions or emotions get in the way of their mission.
-There would be plenty of time for questions once they bagged it, got it back to the lab and found out more about what the hell it was.
+Morgan shook the disgust from his head.
+They had a job to do, and he couldn’t let questions or emotions get in the way of their mission.
+There would be plenty of time for that once they bagged it, got it back to the lab, and found out more about what the hell it was.

 “Doesn’t look like our single large assailant, does it?”